WORK IN PROGRESS

 Harry JONES (DCM and Bar), cowman

 ISAAC LUFF (senior), member of an old Ranmore family. b.
-1881, son of Henry and Jane Luff of Badgen Farm.
+1881, son of Henry and Jane Luff of Bagden Farm.
 Pony boy at Denbies at the age of 12, then worked in Denbies Gardens.
+Served in World War 1 (see They Also Served World War 1).
 Married Amelia Dennis, lived Rose Cottage, No 2 Lime Tree Cottages, and West Cottage (at death).
-Clerk of Parochial Church Council or Verger 1901 to 1957.
-Buried 1955 aged 74 with his wife (1963 aged 81) in St Barnabas churchyard (grave L15) See They Also Served World War 2 for his son Isaac Henry Luff (junior).
+Clerk of Parochial Church Council or Verger 1901 until his death in 1955.
+Buried in St Barnabas churchyard (grave L15) aged 74 with his wife (1963 aged 81) See They Also Served World War 2 for his son Isaac Henry Luff (junior).